Instructions and Rules in Käsivarsi Wilderness Area

 We recommend that you do not build campfires while in the area as there are few trees and therefore only a small supply of firewood.
 If you have to make a fire, it is allowed to do so using dry branches.
 Firewood of the huts is meant only for heating the huts.
 It is not allowed to use the hut's firewood in campfires.

 - In Käsivarsi Wilderness Area trails crosses over national borders at several points.
 Hikers should make sure that they are not carrying any items which you would need to declare in customs.
-Those wanting to take their dogs on their hike should contact Finnish Customs (www.tulli.fi) well in advance.
-Contact the Finnish Food Safety Authority (www.evira.fi) for information on mandatory vaccinations and certificates.
+Those wanting to take their dogs on their hike should contact Finnish Customs (tulli.fi) well in advance.
+Entering Sweden with a dog needs a report to Swedish customs (tullverket.se).
+Contact the Finnish Food Safety Authority (evira.fi) for information on mandatory vaccinations and certificates.

 Please keep in mind that snowmobiling is not an everyman's right.
 Leisure snowmobiling is only allowed on marked snowmobile routes and tracks, as well as on ice-covered waterways.
 In addition, there are more specific rules applying to protected areas.